freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/write-your-first-code-using-c-sharp/guided-project-calculate-final-gpa.md

 # --description--

-This challenge will be partially completed on Microsoft's learn platform.
+This challenge will be partially completed on the Microsoft Learn platform.
 Follow these instructions to complete the challenge:

-1. Go to <a href="https://learn.microsoft.com/training/modules/guided-project-calculate-final-gpa/" target="_blank">https://learn.microsoft.com/training/modules/guided-project-calculate-final-gpa/</a> and complete all the tasks for the "Guided Project - Calculate Final GPA" module.
-This is required to earn the "Write Your First Code Using C#" trophy.
+1. Go to <a href="https://learn.microsoft.com/training/modules/guided-project-calculate-final-gpa/" target="_blank" rel="noreferrer">https://learn.microsoft.com/training/modules/guided-project-calculate-final-gpa/</a> and complete all the tasks for the "Guided Project - Calculate Final GPA" module.
+This is **required** to earn the "Write Your First Code Using C#" trophy on Microsoft Learn, and qualify for the certification exam.
 1. When you are finished, come back and correctly answer the question below.

 # --question--